 Emporium Shopping Complex, Sukhumvit Road, Bangkok

 Emporium is an upmarket Shopping Complex close to soi 24 on Sukhumvit Road.
 It consists of the Emporium Department Store and various retail outlets of famous brands.
 Emporium Shopping Complex started operating in 1997 but received a major overhaul in 2014-2015.
 The mall has also a brand new expansion on the other side of Sukhumvit road, called EmQuartier, which opened in April 2015.
+The EmQuartier is actually larger than Emporium, and consists of many buildings connected with walkways and elevators.
+Lots of large shops there, and ample possibility of getting disoriented by the large scale of things.

 When entering, the retail stores are surrounding an atrium, 5 floors high.
 A corridor connects on the right hand connects to another area of retail shops.
 The Emporium Department Store itself is located behind the retail stores.